PubuduJ/library-management-system-back-end/README.md

 Monolithic design of the project (without layered architecture) can be downloaded from [**here**](https://github.com/PubuduJ/library-management-system-back-end/releases/tag/monolithic-design).

 #### Few snapshots of the documentation
+- An attempt to update a member that does not exist in the database.<br>
 <img src="assets/member-snapshot.png" alt="splash-screen" width="800px"/>

+- Send incorrect JSON in request payload.<br>
 <img src="assets/book-snapshot.png" alt="splash-screen" width="800px"/>

+- A member requests more than 3 books.<br>
 <img src="assets/issue-note-snapshot.png" alt="splash-screen" width="800px"/>

+- Null return elements found in request payload.<br>
 <img src="assets/return-note-snapshot.png" alt="splash-screen" width="800px"/>